Before the day

 Play along with the number rule.
 Notice whether you test your first idea, or mostly look for evidence that confirms it.

-Veritasium — the most common mistake your mind makes.
-A simple guessing game shows how people search for evidence that fits the answer already in mind.
+Veritasium: the most common mistake your mind makes.
+Veritasium is a science education channel.
+This simple guessing game shows how people search for evidence that fits the answer already in mind.

 Open on YouTube ↗